Week of 1/25/26: Guided By Grace

 In Acts 15–19, the Church wrestles too - through disputes, new frontiers and unexpected callings.
 Paul’s journeys, Lydia’s conversion and even conflicts within the community all become evidence that grace is the compass of God’s people.

-To Be the Church - Guided by Grace is to trust that God’s will is less a straight line and more a faithful presence.
-The path of grace rarely feels efficient, but it always leads home.
+To Be the Church - Guided by Grace is to trust that God’s will is rarely a straight line, but that He is always faithfully present with us.

 2 | Daily Reading Rhythm